First Collective Residencies

 ADC and BlakDance are thrilled to launch First Collective Residencies for established and emerging First Nations choreographers and dancers.

-The two-year program will host eight leading First Nations guest artists, including raymond blanco, Vicki Van Hout, Yolande Brown, Jasmin Sheppard, Joel Bray, Katina Olsen, Karul Projects and Amrita Hepi as Resident Choreographers.
+The two-year program will host leading First Nations guest artists, including raymond blanco, Vicki Van Hout, Yolande Brown, Jasmin Sheppard, Joel Bray, Katina Olsen and Amrita Hepi as Resident Choreographers.

 Each choreographer will explore their artistic practice, working with an ensemble of eight dancers; the six ADC company artists as well as two roles for First Nations dancers for each residency.
 Each residency will be held in ADC’s studio in the Judith Wright Arts Centre and will include masterclasses for local artists to connect with, and learn from, the guest artists.